Thorium/CloudIP/Readme.md

 Cloud IP
 ========

-This is a project that checks if an IP is within a known IP-address range of a cloud provider.
+This is a project that checks if an IP is within a known IP-address range of cloud service providers.

 The intention of this library is just to gather data of user behaviour.

 If you think security-wise, a firewall rule is probably a better option.
-Or buy the DNS/IPWHOIS lookup database records.
+Or buy the DNS/WHOIS lookup database records.

 Currently supported IP-address ranges to identify: